Practical Nursing

 Program Learning Outcomes

-The PNC graduate will:
+The PNC graduate is prepared for:

 Patient-Centered Care